White Matter Unsupervised Analysis

 Normal - 95 patients (26%)

 These patients' white matter falls within expected ranges.
-On average, fewer than 1 abnormal finding per patient - consistent with chance variation.
+None of their tract measurements deviate meaningfully from what is expected for their age, sex, and scanner site.
 No evidence of structural white matter injury from imaging.

 Full list: filter subject_wm_health.csv for category = normal